saltstack/pytest-helpers-namespace/README.rst

 License
 -------

-Distributed under the terms of the `Apache Software License 2.0`_ license, "pytest-helpers" is free and open source software
+Distributed under the terms of the `Apache Software License 2.0`_ license, "pytest-helpers-namespace" is free and open source software

 Issues